eralpship/web-dev-workshop/docs/graphql-mutations.md

            </Route>
 ```

-We changed `ServiceAreasPage` to be a regular nested route under `/hype` route.

-We crated a new `service-areas` route and assigned `ServiceAreasPage` as it's element.
+We changed `ServiceAreasPage` to be a regular nested route under the `/hype` route.
+We then crated a new `service-areas` route and assigned `ServiceAreasPage` as it's element.
 This will be handled as `/hype/service-areas`.

-Since now after the changes there's no route to handle just `/hype`, it will end up in `*` route and `NotFoundPage` will be shown.

-To fix that we can create a nested `index` route under `/hype`, then route it to `<Navigate to="service-areas">`.
-When user goes to `/hype` path they will be redirected to `/hype/service-areas`.
+After the changes there's no route to handle just `/hype`, it will end up in `*` route and `NotFoundPage` will be shown.
+To fix this we can create a nested `index` route under `/hype` and route it to `<Navigate to="service-areas">`.
+When a user goes to `/hype` path they will be redirected to `/hype/service-areas`.

-Then let's update the `HypePage` so that it has "Service Areas" and "Robots" buttons.
-Similar to how Header Menu works.
+Then, let's update the `HypePage` so that it has "Service Areas" and "Robots" buttons.
+Similarly to how we implemented Header Menu to work:

 **src/pages/HypePage.tsx**